The perils that remain on Gaza’s path to peace

 Like most militant Islamist groups and terrorist organisations, Hamas is not a monolithic entity but a coalition of competing military, political and social wings.
 It also exists in alliance, sometimes uneasily, with other armed factions in the Gaza Strip, such as Palestinian Islamic Jihad.
 Interestingly, the group’s genocidal rampage on 7 October 2023 may offer the perfect illustration of how these competing wings can work at cross purposes.

-Going further back into the past, there is the case of the Algerian army’s successful counter-insurgency against jihadist militants in the 1990s, during the country’s ‘black decade’.
+Going further back into the past, there is the example of the Algerian army’s successful counter-insurgency against jihadist militants in the 1990s and early 2000s, during the country’s ‘black decade’.
 In this case, a general amnesty was issued that succeeded in demobilising thousands of jihadist fighters.
 Meanwhile, some of the leading jihadists were effectively pensioned off and absorbed into the regime’s civilian elite by offering them lucrative businesses.
-In short, they renounced the jihad and became part of the Algerian regime’s patronage network – a highly corrupt system that is maintained using the country’s vast oil revenues.
+In short, they renounced armed struggle and became part of the Algerian regime’s patronage network – a highly corrupt system that is maintained using the country’s vast oil revenues.
 Whether such a programme, or elements of it, could be implemented in the Gaza Strip, is not entirely clear.

-The world watches with bated breath, hoping that this faint hope for the Middle East will not be snuffed out.
+The world watches with bated breath, hoping that this faint glimmer of light for the Middle East will not be snuffed out.